mgreenhough/PTT/Docs/InterfaceSpec.md

       #### DEBUG
-        - A separate GUI page that displays live, the voltage and any serial activity on each of the 8 channels.
+        - A separate GUI page that displays live, the voltage and any serial activity on each of the 8 channels. (provide a "Back" or "Exit" button to return to main GUI)
         - Shows all 8 channels from top to bottom and graphically scrolls voltages horizontally across the page.
         - A block on each channels left hand side contains the following:
           - Channel (1-8), size small